SOUTHERN ITALY: Caciocavallo and ’Nduja

 My relatives in Ragusa, Sicily, often visit their favourite massaro—a farmer who raises cows and makes cheese.
 They buy fresh farm produce: ricotta, provola, Ragusano, and caciocavallo.

-Sicilians have a deep appreciation for locally made cheeses, and in Ragusa, unlike many other parts of Sicily, there are cows, rather than sheep.
+Sicilians have a deep appreciation for locally made cheeses, and in Ragusa, unlike many other parts of Sicily, there are more cows, rather than sheep.

 Zia Niluzza and the Massaro

 Ciccio used to make Ragusano cheese, one of Sicily’s oldest and most distinctive cheeses.
 If you’ve watched Inspector Montalbano, you’ve likely seen the landscapes around Ragusa where this cheese is traditionally made.
-Ragusano is similar to provola in that it uses a pasta filata (stretched curd) technique, but it’s shaped in large rectangular blocks, weighs up to 16 kilograms, and is aged for months.
+Ragusano is similar to provola in that it uses a pasta filata (stretched curd) technique, but it’s shaped in large rectangular blocks.
+It weighs up to 16 kilograms, and is aged for many months.
 It’s rubbed with oil and vinegar during aging, giving it its characteristic golden-yellow rind.
 The cheese has Protected Designation of Origin (PDO) status, which limits its name and method of production to this specific region.

 My First Visit – 1977